tidalmigrations/Infrastructure-templates/README.md

 ## Installation

-You can find the installation instruction for you OS [here](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli?in=packer/aws-get-started#installing-packer)
+You can find the installation instruction for your OS [here](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli?in=packer/aws-get-started#installing-packer)